gamblevore/jeebox/README.md

 The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
 But Jeebox doesn't have any AI in it, it's just a good data-format!

 Jeebox parses a UTF-8 string into a tree of 'nodes'.
-Jeebox is extensible (like XML), it has no keywords.
-This means you can describe anything very easily.
+A node only needs two strings to describe it, the `name` and the `type`.
+Jeebox is extensible like XML (no keywords), meaning you can describe anything.

 Jeebox has a C-API and a C++ API.
-The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
-Jeebox tends to be very expressive, meaning that (depending on what you are doing) documents can be much smaller than XML/JSON.
+The parse-speed is around the same as TinyXML2's, it's pretty fast!
+Jeebox tends to be very expressive, meaning that (depending on what you are doing) documents can be much smaller than XML/JSON, but never bigger.
 Jeebox is small at 158K compiled.

 The C++ interface is quite easy to use.
-The model for Jeebox is simple, a node needs only two strings to describe it, the `name` and the `type`.
 Being simple makes Jeebox memory-tight.

 Jeebox has many features designed for programmers, collected from my 20 year experience.
 For example: "Strings" can have embedded expressions, unicode and byte escape codes, or just use a version of \`strings\` with none of that!
 [Read the website](http://jeebox.org/stuff/introduction) to see what I put into Jeebox.